mountainmochi/Data_Science_Portfolio/README.md

 In this project, my partner and I developed an NLP model to pinpoint patients likely needing surgery using extensive EMR data.
 We applied feature engineering and BERT, an NLP model, for analysis.

-The model achieved a respectable accuracy.
+The model achieved a 73% accuracy in predicting patients who needed surgical requirements.
 Incorporated, it promised improved early interventions and potential cost savings for healthcare providers.

 *Programming Language: Python*